clingen-data-model/allele/source/allele/conceptual/allele_instance/transcript_allele_instance.md

 ---
-title: SimpleTranscriptAllele
+title: TranscriptAlleleInstance
 layout: conceptual
 model: allele
-description: A SimpleAlllele that uses a TranscriptReferenceSequence as its ReferenceSequence.
+description: An AlleleInstance that uses a TranscriptReferenceSequence as its ReferenceSequence.

 ---